Internet Shutdowns Blog

 At the outset, it is important to note that internet shutdowns disproportionately impact people and are a tool that must be used sparingly.
 It has been reiterated by SFLC.in and other experts that the suspension of Internet services across States is bound to impact livelihood, education, and health care for lakhs of people, as around 96 percent of the population in India depends on mobile internet services for a variety of uses.
 Apart from this, businesses rely on broadband services to provide their services, manage logistics, and access their bank accounts.

-The expansion of the society and its structures into the digital realm has warranted a protection of rights in this new dimension as well.
-This has been judicially recognized in Faheema Shirin R.K. vs The State of Kerala[6] and Anuradha Bhasin vs Union of India[7], by the Honourable High Court of Kerala, and the Supreme Court of India has recognised that the exercise of certain fundamental rights is contingent on access to internet.
+The expansion of society and its structures into the digital realm has warranted the protection of rights in this new dimension as well.
+This has been judicially recognized in Faheema Shirin R.K. v.
+The State of Kerala[6] and Anuradha Bhasin vs Union of India[7], by the Honourable High Court of Kerala, and the Supreme Court of India has recognised that the exercise of certain fundamental rights is contingent on access to the internet.
 More specifically, in Faheema Shirin, it was held that restricting access to internet violated students’ rights to access information under Article 19(1)(a) of the Constitution, and their rights to education and privacy under Article 19(1)(g).
 Arbitrary and disproportionate internet shutdowns violate these, and several other rights.

 Further, in Anuradha Bhasin, the Court observed that